 Lighting is one of major factors which determines the amount of energy a home consumes.
 That consumption sky-rockets during the holidays when homes become illuminated with hundreds of sparkling lights.
 Switching from lighting strings which use traditional incandescent bulbs to those which utilize LED lights can allow your house to shine and cut consumption.

 Energy Star began offering distinctions and labels for holiday lights strands and décor in 2007.
 As your incandescent light bulbs burn out, replace them with fluorescent ones.
 They use much less wattage, burn brighter and last longer.
 The same advice can be applied to holiday lights.
 According to the Department of Energy, a single 7-watt holiday bulb requires the same amount of power as two 24-foot long LED light strands (which is often enough to cover a six foot tree.)
 Although more expensive upfront, Energy Star qualified LED lights must be 70% more energy-efficient than their incandescent counterparts.
 Each individual bulb consumes less than .2 watts and carry a three-year warranty which allows for quality assurance and lowered utility bills.
+If you are looking for energy efficient outdoor Christmas lights, look for the Energy Star label you can trust.

 Keep the home running smoothly and on time.